Administrative Procedure AP 614: Power of Attorney

 Except as noted in 614.5 below, DOR generally will only accept powers of attorney executed on Form M-2848.
 Form M-2848 is available on DOR’s website, www.mass.gov/dor, at Tax Forms and Instructions.

 Limited powers of attorney may be granted on Income Tax Returns and Form ABT, Applications for Abatement, which provide authorization only with respect to the tax years at issue on that particular document.
 Additionally, a taxpayer may designate a third party on MassTaxConnect to file, pay, or amend his tax returns, and view certain account level information.
 Through MassTaxConnect (MTC), an authorized third party may also send and receive secure messages about a taxpayer’s account and may file a post-assessment dispute on the taxpayer’s behalf.
-However, Form M-2848 is required for a representative to request a taxpayer’s tax return information (beyond what is visible to a third party on MassTaxConnect), receive taxpayer correspondence, file a pre-assessment dispute, represent a taxpayer in a conference, hearing, or settlement discussion at the Office of Appeals, and to execute certain documents.
+However, Form M-2848 is required for a representative to request a taxpayer’s tax return information (beyond what is visible to a third party on MassTaxConnect), receive taxpayer correspondence, file a pre-assessment dispute, represent a taxpayer in a pre-assessment conference, or settlement discussion at the Office of Appeals, and to execute certain documents.

 There is no central power of attorney office within DOR.
 It is not necessary to file a power of attorney with DOR unless the taxpayer is currently involved in a matter requiring contact with DOR employees.
 Usually, the power of attorney will follow the taxpayer's file through the various offices of DOR.
 The taxpayer may, however, be requested to file new copies of the power of attorney by any DOR offices that become involved with the taxpayer's case.

 DOR will accept a photocopied power of attorney or a power of attorney transmitted by fax or e-mail, but reserves the right to require an original power of attorney.
 A completed power of attorney may also be uploaded as an attachment in MTC.
 A power of attorney may only be used for the taxpayer(s), tax types, and tax years or tax periods listed on the form.